FLOSSBOKORG/FLOSSBOK/foss-community-management/community-metrics/key-metrics.md

 # Key Metrics

+---

-When using metrics to track the free, open source software \(FOSS\) community, community managers must have an idea of what information they need.
-For example, they may want to know about the sustainability of the project community.
+So you decided to use metrics to track your free, open source software \(FOSS\) community.
+Now comes the big question: Which metrics should I be tracking?

+To answer this question, you must have an idea of what information you need.
+For example, you may want to know about the sustainability of the project community.
 How quickly does the community react to problems?
 How is the community attracting, retaining, or losing contributors?
-Once they decide which information you need, they can figure out which traces of community activity are available to provide it.
+Once you decide which information you need, you can figure out which traces of community activity are available to provide it.
 Fortunately, FOSS projects following an open development model tend to leave loads of public data in their software development repositories, which can be analyzed to gather useful data.

-The following are some key metrics that help provide a multi-faceted view of any FOSS community.
+In this article, I'll introduce metrics that help provide a multi-faceted view of your project community.

 ## 1. Activity